Fisher Glen Animal Hospital’s Tips to Get Your Cat to the Vet!

 Here at Fisher Glen Animal Hospital, we know that the right clinic can make all the difference in your pet’s experience.
-Transporting cats in particular can be stressful, and we want to give your cats as calm and relaxing an experience as possible.
-This starts from right when you leave the house.
+Transporting cats in particular can be extra stressful, and we want to give your cats as calm and relaxing an experience as possible.
 Do not hesitate to let us know if we can help you prepare for your visit in any way!
-Occasionally we may even recommend a light cat sedative that you can give to your pet at home before you leave.
+In certain cases we may even recommend a light cat sedative that you can give to your pet at home before you leave the house.

 Now with all that in mind, here are some tips on getting your cat to the vet!

 Make sure that you select a roomy, sturdy, well-ventilated carrier, and only EVER one cat per carrier!
 Ideally the top should come off as well as having a front door.
 Try to keep the cat carrier out at home somewhere where your cat likes to spend time, with some cozy blankets or clothing items that smell like you, so they consider it a comforting place.
 It can really help to alleviate the stressful process of getting a scared cat into a carrier when it’s a common-place environment for them.
 Leaving treats or toys in the carrier helps too!

 We actually have one cat who likes to just hang out in his carrier from time to time!
 As we all know, one of a kitty’s greatest joys in life is finding new and interesting places to nap.
 Ours has taken to dozing off in his carrier during the day, in between his frequent naps in random drawers and cardboard boxes, of course!

 When it comes to transporting the cat carrier, always carry it with your arms underneath so that it’s stable, and not swinging around like a ride at the fair.